gravitational/teleport/docs/4.2/enterprise/index.md

 Assuming approval, `tsh` will automatically manage a certificate re-issued with the newly requested roles applied.
 In this case `contractor` will now have have the permission of the
 `dba`.

+!!! warning

+    Granting a role with administrative abilities could allow a user to **permanently** upgrade their privileges (e.g. if contractor was granted admin for some reason).
+We recommend only escalating to the next role of least privilege vs jumping directly to "Super Admin" role.

+     The `deny.request` block can help mitigate the risk of doing this by accident.

 ### Other features of Approval Workflows.